 "THE SUNKA WAKAN Transformations Horse Camp"

-Students participated in the healing (spiritual, physical and emotional and mental) through horse nation cultural values while participating in a Native American horse mask ceremony.
+During the summer, students participate in the healing (spiritual, physical and emotional and mental) through horse nation cultural values while participating in a Native American horse mask ceremony.
 Students were taught the Seven Teachings of the Ojibwe Anishinaabe and Dakota values.

 Sunka Wakan Mission Statement: Through the horse nation, Sunka Wakan Transformations will empower, heal, and reconnect Native Youth to our traditional ways of healing.

 This council is also guided/funded through a Minnesota Department of Education grant.
 With questions, please email or call council advisors.